RawinSader/NetvrkERC20/README.md

 ## Notes

 - In my code, I use a lot of require statements which is expensive in terms of gas, they can easily be merged into one statement.
+- I did not really focus on the webpage design and esthetics as it is not really the point of the exercise, it is a very basic webpage that lets you interact with the smart contracts.